-Contingent valuation - a method of determining marginal benefit values of river inflows into estuaries
+Contingent valuation - a method of determining marginal benefit values of river inflows into estuaries as indirectly reflected in the markets.

-One way of valuing environmental goods and services with strong public good characteristics, is by analysis of values of the associated environmental benefits and costs as indirectly reflected in the markets.
 A widely used method that employs this technique, the contingent valuation method (CVM), generates values in the form of willingness to pay (WTP) responses, elicited from people who are placed in hypothetical valuation positions.
-The CVM is very flexible and may be used to assess the values of a wide variety of non-market goods and services and has the advantage of incorporating passive use and non-use values into the total value estimate.
+The CVM is very flexible and may be used to assess the values of a wide variety of nonmarket goods and services and also has the advantage of incorporating passive use and non-use values into the total value estimate.